ElSnaps/NetworkPredictionPlugin-Q3-PMove/README.md

 ## Update

-Epic has discontinued NPP in favour of a new TBA prediction plugin.
-Archiving this repo, incase anyone wants to stare at it for weird history reasons.
+~~Epic has discontinued NPP in favour of a new TBA prediction plugin.
+Archiving this repo, incase anyone wants to stare at it for weird history reasons.~~

+Seems like NPP is in active usage on Epic's new Mover plugin, so probably this repo might come in handy for dissecting NPP now!
+Probably I will move this Quake implementation over to Mover when it's more production ready.

 ## Summary